 So drained by your current career that you don't have the time or headspace to work on your shift?
 Scared you're going to get stuck in your current job or face making a risky leap?
 There is a middle way – an option that can give you the freedom, time and resources to make a gradual (and safer) change.

 Whether you know what your ideal job is or not, it probably feels a really long way away right now.

-If you're a Goalfinder (you're looking for your 'what'), you feel like you can't take real action on your career change until you've figured out what you want to move into.
+If you're looking for your 'what', you feel like you can't take real action on your career change until you've figured out what you want to move into.
 And you're so drained by your current job that you rarely have the headspace to give it any meaningful attention.

 And if you know what you want to do, but not yet how to get there, the fact that your dream career feels a million miles away from your current reality is paralysing.
 Making a big leap feels too risky, yet you don't have the resources to take it slow.